opyate/opyate.github.io-src/content/longform/2015/06/17/add-logging-to-postgresql-on-docker.md

-title: "Add logging to PostgresQL on Docker"
+title: Add logging to PostgresQL on Docker
-summary: "A quick way to see what's going in and out of the database during development"
+summary: A quick way to see what's going in and out of the database during development

 tags: postgresql docker